-June 28 marks the 50th anniversary of the Stonewall Riots, when members of the LGBT community fought back when police raided the Stonewall Inn, a gay bar in New York's Greenwich Village.
-Each June, Pride Month is celebrated to commemorate the watershed moment that kicked off the modern LGBT rights movement.
-These memorable quotes from LGBT leaders—on everything from intersectionality to being an ally—will ring true all year round.
+June 28 marks the anniversary of the Stonewall Riots, when members of the LGBTQ community fought back when police raided the Stonewall Inn, a gay bar in New York's Greenwich Village, in 1969.
+Each June, Pride Month is celebrated to commemorate the watershed moment that kicked off the modern LGBTQ rights movement.
+These memorable quotes from LGBTQ leaders—on everything from intersectionality to being an ally—will ring true all year round.

-"There will not be a magic day when we wake up and it's now okay to express ourselves publicly.
+"There will not be a magic day when we wake up and it's now OK to express ourselves publicly.
 We make that day by doing things publicly until it’s simply the way things are."

 —From her "Never Doubt" speech at the Millennium March for Equality, 2000